Huangshi Hubei, China Travel Guide

 Mobile payment apps like WeChat Pay and Alipay are widely used across China and are often preferred.

-ATMs are widely available in Huangshi at bank branches, shopping malls, and corner shops.
+Cash machines are common in Huangshi at bank branches, shopping malls, and corner shops.

 Tipping is not usual in mainland China and is generally not expected.